FancyGrid/awesome-grid/README.md

 Good features realization.
 * [SlickGrid](https://github.com/mleibman/SlickGrid) - Many features.
 There is even an infinite feature (1 000 000 rows).
 Themes looks out of date.
 Product is well known.
 Last update in 2014!
 * [Tablesorter](https://github.com/christianbach/tablesorter) - Small table plugin that enables sorting and several features.
 Mainly used to enable fast sorting on html table.
+* [jExcel](https://github.com/paulhodel/jexcel) - jExcel is is a very light jquery plugin to embed a spreadsheet, compatible with Excel, in your browser.
+You can load data straight to a jExcel table from a JS array, json or even a CSV file.

 ### AngularJS
 * [ngx-datatable](https://swimlane.gitbooks.io/ngx-datatable/) - A feature-rich lightweight data-table crafted for Angular2.